Buildstarted/buildstarted.com/_posts/2010-09-29-htmlhelper-guide-for-mvc-3-part-2.md

 @Html.Action("actionName", "controllerName", new RouteValueDictionary(new {id="value"}))
 </code></pre>

-<p>Each Action call executes the appropriate action and returns a string.
-The actual output is dependent on the view.</p>
+Each Action call executes the appropriate action and returns a string.
+The actual output is dependent on the view.

-<h2>Render Action</h2>
+##Render Action

-<p>This method calls an action method and outputs the result inline with the parent</p>
+This method calls an action method and outputs the result inline with the parent

 <pre><code>@{ Html.RenderAction("actionName"); }
 @{ Html.RenderAction("actionName", new { controller = "Home", id="value" }); }